fanhuan/en/_posts/2024-12-02-LD-Prunning.md

 ---

 In the era of whole genome sequencing of thousands of individuals, we are facing the problem of not too few genetic variants, but too many.
 A major task is to filter those variants.
 Recently there is a very good review paper on this topic by [Hemstrom et al](https://www.nature.com/articles/s41576-024-00738-6).

-The relationship between **recombination rate** and **linkage disequilibrium (LD)** is a key concept in population genetics.
-LD describes the non-random association of alleles at two or more loci, while recombination rate determines how frequently genetic material is exchanged between loci during meiosis.
-Here's how they are related:

----
+One of the way of filtering is based on **linkage disequilibrium (LD)**.

 ### **1. What is Linkage Disequilibrium (LD)?**
 - **LD** measures the statistical association between alleles at different loci.